-But if you’re 65 or older, something as simple as the flu or a common cold can progress and lead to complications.
-This includes secondary infections like pneumonia, bronchitis, an ear infection, or a sinus infection.
-If you have a chronic condition such as asthma or diabetes, a respiratory illness can make these worse.
+Colds, flu, and other infections can lead to secondary conditions like pneumonia, bronchitis, or other infections.
+If you have a chronic condition such as asthma or diabetes, a respiratory illness can worsen these.

 Because of this, it’s important to make healthy choices to strengthen your immune system and reduce the likelihood of illness.